 Dr. Behre, a former Dean of TCNJ's School of Education, is experienced in other critical areas of higher education, including sponsored research, fundraising and development, and student and faculty recruitment.

 He became Provost at GCU in February 2014, and is responsible for partnering closely with deans, department chairs, and members of the President's cabinet.
-As Provost, he is also charged with aligning resources-human and financial-with GCU's long-term strategy in such areas as planning, budget management, academic program development and review, research and sponsored projects, and faculty development.
-He aims to strengthen Georgian Court's academic enterprise; to recruit and retain faculty and staff; and to improve student life, student retention, and completion.
+As Provost, he is also charged with academic program development and review, research and sponsored projects, and faculty development.
+He aims to strengthen Georgian Court's academic enterprise; to recruit and retain faculty; and to improve student life, student retention, and completion.

 Evelyn Saul Quinn, ’74